On the wave turbulence theory: ergodicity for the elastic beam wave equation: Introduction

 It was shown that (see \cite{Spohn:TPB:2006}) under the Ergodicity Condition (E), the only stationary solutions of the spatially homogeneous Boltzmann equations \eqref{PhononEqC} take the forms

 in which $\beta$ can be computed via the conservation laws.

-The aim of this work is to develop a rigorous analysis for the equations when the ergodicity condition is violated, to tackle the above problem.
-We will show that when the condition is violated, the domain of integration is broken into disconnected domains.
+The aim of this work is to develop a rigorous analysis and prove that the Ergodicity Condition (E) is violated for the equation \eqref{PhononEqC}.
+We will show that the domain of integration is broken into disconnected domains.
+Those subregions are then proved to be dynamically disconnected.
 There is one region, in which if one starts with any initial condition, the solutions remain unchanged as time evolves.
 In general, the equilibration temperature will differ from region to region.
 We call it the ``no-collision region''.
-The rest of the domain is divided into disconnected regions, each has their own local equilibria, which are different in the classical and quantized cases.
-If one starts with any initial condition, whose energy is finite on one subdomain, the solutions will relax to the local equilibria of this subregion, as time evolves.
-Those subregions are named ``collisional invariant regions'', due to the fact that we can rigorously establish unique local collisional invariants on each of them, using the conservation of energy and momenta.
-This confirms Spohn's enlightening discussions \cite{Spohn:TPB:2006} on the behavior of 3-wave systems.
+The rest of the domain is divided into disconnected regions, each has their own local equilibria.
+If one starts with any initial condition, whose energy is finite on one subdomain, the solutions will relax to the local equilibria of this subregion, as time evolves, and as thus each subsystem thermalizes by itself.
+Those subregions are named ``collisional invariant regions'', due to the fact that we can rigorously establish unique local collisional invariants on each of them, using the conservation of energy.
+This confirms Spohn's prediction and enlightening physical intuitions \cite{Spohn:TPB:2006} on the behavior of 3-wave systems.
+To our best knowledge, this is the first example in which the important ergodicity condition is violated for a kinetic equation. { We also remark that the 3-wave kinetic equation considered in this work describes the translation invariant system and the results proven (decomposition of the frequency space $\mathbb{T}^d$ into disjoint equivalence classes under connectedness via collisions, that are invariant under the flow) do not hold for the spatially inhomogenous version of the equation. }